Meet the four

 The morning we left London Heathrow with one-way tickets to Bangkok we had no real plan beyond a vague easterly direction and a quiet conviction that the long, retirement-deferred life of the West was not the only one on offer to us.

-We had recognised the limits that mainstream education has for our two boys — both neurodiverse in their own ways, both bright, both quietly miserable in classrooms that asked them to sit still and be quiet for the better part of a decade.
-We did not want them to be told who they were by a building.
-We wanted to show them.
+We had recognised the limits that mainstream education has for our two boys — both bright, both experienced in classrooms that asked them to sit still and be quiet.
+We wanted to show them another route.
+We wanted them to remember that we went on an adventure.

 The West's bargain — work until you retire, then live the life you wanted — assumes a perfect health and a surviving pension that we are not prepared to bet our family on.
 So we sold most of what we owned, strapped on four backpacks, and started moving east.